Financial planning tools and services to put you on the path to the future you want

-An HSA saves you money in four compelling ways.
+An HSA saves you money in 4 compelling ways.

 So, money in an HSA is truly tax free – you do not pay taxes on that money anywhere in the cycle.
 And, you could potentially save money on a lower cost health plan.

-You can open an HSA if you have a high-deductible health insurance plan.
+You can open an HSA if you have a high-deductible health insurance plan (HDHP).

-A high deductible health insurance plan is one that has minimum deductibles as defined by the IRS.
-For 2020 those minimums are:
+An HDHP is an insurance plan that has minimum deductibles as defined by the IRS.
+For 2023 those minimums are:

 A plan with deductibles lower than this does not qualify as high deductible per the IRS and an HSA can’t be used with it.